calebpun07-ctrl/CSC121-Final-Project/README.md

 # TETRIS

-This is my final project for CS 121
+This is my final project for CS 121, a recreation of the classic puzzle game Tetris

 ## Project Overview

-This project is a Python implementation of the classic **Tetris** game.
+This project is a Python implementation of the classic Tetris game.
 It allows users to play a fully functional version of Tetris directly from the terminal or window (depending on your implementation).
 The game includes real-time piece movement, rotation, row clearing, scoring, and high‑score tracking.

 ## Features